onnx/onnx/docs/TestCoverage.md

 </details>

+### Max
-### MaxThere are 1 test cases, listed as following:
+There are 1 test cases, listed as following:
 <details>
 <summary>max</summary>